dragomano/Light-Portal/docs/plugins/create_new.md

 * 'block' — addons that add a new type of blocks for the portal
 * 'editor' — addons that add a third-party editor for different types of content
 * 'comment' — addons that add a third-party comment widget instead of the built-in
-* 'parser' — addons that implement the parser for the content of pages or blocks
+* 'parser' — addons that implement the parser for the content of pages and blocks
 * 'article' — addons for processing the content of article cards on the main page
 * 'frontpage' — addons for changing the main page of the portal
 * 'impex' — addons for importing and exporting various portal elements